realworldocaml/book/book/guided-tour/README.md

 - : bool = true
 # is_a_multiple 8 0
 Exception:
-(Invalid_argument "8 % 0 in core_int.ml: modulus should be positive").
+Invalid_argument "8 % 0 in core_int.ml: modulus should be positive".
 ```

 The distinction here is that type errors will stop you whether or not the